-Classroom management needs to be a progression before you get to the Buddy removal.
+Classroom management needs to be a progression before you get to a Buddy removal.

 - 1. Ensure you have a seating plan - 2.
-Be positive with the class creating a positive ethos at the same time enforcing high expectations of how they should behave and progress. - 3.
+Be positive with the class creating a positive ethos at the same time enforcing high expectations of how students should behave and progress. - 3.
 Do not talk over students if some continue to talk.
 Use your behaviour strategies such as 5 second count, hands in the air, stand silently. - 4.
-When students keep talking, move them. - 5.
-Give the student a verbal warning. - 6.
+Give the student a verbal warning and use a visual aid to ensure they are aware of their escalation on the behaviour policy - 5.
+If students keep talking, intervene; move seat/speak to them outside. - 6.
+Second warning verbally and visual - 7.
 Have a conversation with the student 1:1.
-This can be done outside the classroom. - 7.
-Give them a final warning. - 8.
-Buddy removal. - 9.
-If a student refuses to leave, the DTL or ADTL may be called to intervene if able to in terms of the location. - 10.
-On-Call: one of the Pastoral Managers timetabled will remove the student. - 11.
-Remember to use de-escalation strategies. - 12.
+This can be done outside the classroom. - 8.
+Give them their 3rd warning resulting in a central curriculum detention - 9.
+If behaviour continues Buddy removal. - 10.
+If a student refuses to leave, the DTL or ADTL may be called to intervene if able to in terms of the location. - 11.
+On-Call: one of the Pastoral Managers timetabled will remove the student. - 12.
+Remember to use de-escalation strategies. - 13.
 Use your department's technique list for further strategies